OhRidgeInAll/card-app/README.md

 - `app/api/collection` — GET lists your collection, POST adds/increments a card
 - `app/page.tsx` — collection view
 - `app/add/page.tsx` — search + add flow

-## Why no "missing card" column anywhere
-That logic hasn't been built yet (it lands in phase 2, with decks) — but by design it will never live in a stored column.
-A deck's missing/available counts get computed at query time from `collection_items`, so pulling a card from one deck to build another can't leave stale numbers behind.

-## What's not here yet (later phases)
-- Decks, tagging, and the "missing card" logic
-- Yugioh and Hololive TCG support
-- TCGplayer-sourced pricing display (Scryfall's response already includes it under `attributes.prices` on every card — just not shown in the UI yet)